The ESO User Support Department

 - UVES: Christian Hummel, John Pritchard

-The USD operations support scientists, Stéphane Marteau and Sangeeta Mysore, are responsible for a variety of operations tasks, including maintaining the Service Mode run status pages, managing the USD helpdesk (firstname.lastname@example.org), maintaining the external report and verification modules of the Phase 2 Preparation Tool (P2PP), and preparing the distribution packages of P2PP and other observation preparation tools.
-Angelika Beller is taking care of travel arrangements for visiting astronomers.
+The USD operations support scientists, Stéphane Marteau and Sangeeta Mysore, are responsible for a variety of operations tasks, including maintaining the Service Mode run status pages, managing the USD helpdesk (email@example.com), maintaining the external report and verification modules for the p2 web tool, and preparing the distribution packages of P2PP (for La Silla) and other observation preparation tools.
+Matheus Brito is taking care of travel arrangements for visiting astronomers.